NikKowPHP/lessay-subscribe/app_documentation.md

    - **Multi-model pipeline:**
      - **Speech-to-text conversion:** Utilizes the browser's inbuilt voice recognition (Web Speech API).
      - **Natural Language Processing:** Analyzes grammar, vocabulary, and pronunciation.
-     - **Pre-session Lesson Generation:** AI creates a predefined, sequential lesson package with a fixed format (e.g., "How do you say: 'I would like to order?'" and "I would like to order a croissant").
+     - **Pre-session Lesson Generation:** AI creates a predefined, sequential lesson package with a fixed structure – **identical to the Natulang app flow** (e.g., "How do you say: 'I would like to order?'" followed by "I would like to order a croissant").
      - **Offline Analysis for Adaptive Learning:** User recordings are analyzed for acoustics, accent, and pronunciation.
 The feedback from this analysis informs adjustments in future lesson packages.

 2. **Lesson Structure & Content Management**
    - **Predefined Lesson Package:**
      Lessons are generated as a sequential package with a fixed structure.
+For this release, we are adopting the **Natulang-style lesson flow**.
 The content is stored in JSON format and includes:
      - An introduction prompt (e.g., "How do you say: 'I would like to order?'").
      - A model answer (e.g., "I would like to order a croissant").
      - Additional practice or challenge components as needed.